12 Ways Coronavirus Changed How We Shop Forever

 Holiday shopping will probably look different

 It’s already October, so we’re already at the beginning of the holiday shopping season.
 So what impact will COVID-19 have on what and how we buy over the next three months?
 According to a survey from RetailMeNot, more than 88 percent of consumers said that they’re going to skip this year’s Thanksgiving door-buster sales, with 75 percent saying that they will be doing their holiday shopping online this year.
 But the amount people spend is likely to stay about the same: 66 percent of participants indicated that they will spend at least the same amount of money as last year in order to make things feel “normal” and keep traditions alive.
-If you’re going to book travel for the upcoming holiday season, here’s what you need to know.

 We’ve been spending more time to save money